ipfs-inactive/research/README.md

 ## Funding

-[Protocol Labs runs an RFP(Request For Proposals)](https://github.com/protocol/research-rfps) Program with the goal to fund individuals and groups to come up with novel solutions to the Open Problems found in this repo.
-If you are interested, consult the active RFPs at https://github.com/protocol/research-rfps
+[Protocol Labs runs an RFP (Request For Proposals)](https://github.com/protocol/research-rfps) Program with the goal of funding individuals and groups to come up with novel solutions to the Open Problems found in this and other repos.
+If interested, please follow the link to check the active RFPs.

 ## Other Research Repos in this Org